Clivern

 );

-These functions return an array of response data if the request succeed and a WP_Error object on failure .you can test the response using is_wp_error .consider the following example
+These functions return an array of response data if the request succeeds and a WP_Error object on failure.
+You can test the response using is_wp_error.
+Consider the following example:

 $response= wp_remote_get('http://dsc');